generia/buildroot/README.md

 ### Create Clean Shell Environment

 Configure the build tools as they are installed on your Mac.
-There is a template at `utils/brosx.sh` in the repository that was used to run the build that serves as a basis.
+There is a template at [`utils/brosx.sh`](https://github.com/generia/buildroot/blob/osx10/utils/brosx.sh) in the repository that helps to setup the environent.
+The configuration shown in that template was actually used to run the Busibox build.

 	cp /Volumes/brosx/buildroot/utils/brosx.sh /Volumes/brosx